Armavica/rebop/README.md

 }
 ```

-To simulate the system, instanciate a new problem, set the initial
+To simulate the system, instantiate a new problem, set the initial
 values, and simulate:

 ``` Rust